Takachiho Gorge

 Google Maps

-Takachiho Gorge is about a 30-40 minute walk from the Takachiho Bus Center, or you can reach it by rental bike or taxi.
+Takachiho Gorge is about a 30–40 minute walk from the Takachiho Bus Center, or can be reached by rental bike or taxi.

 Resources